sultanofstaking/EXPERIMENTAL-Zenon-Pillar-Sentry-Architecture-For-Running-Pillars/README.md

 ### Add sentries

-`./sentrify` and choose option `2` - this will ask for sentry ip and then ws port, so it can take it's public key and add it repeat for all your sentries
+`./sentrify` and choose option `2` - this will ask for sentry ip and then ws port (copy paste the default port), so it can take it's public key and add it repeat for all your sentries

 ### Sentrify